How to Measure and Increase Product Engagement in 2021

 You need to identify any patterns in your data.
 Look for areas of high drop-offs, or completely underused features.
 Essentially, any major anomalies in your data are cause for concern.

-The key to measuring product engagement is to focus your efforts.
+The key to measuring user engagement is to focus your customer success effort.
 Simply looking at your analytics with no end goal in mind won’t help you.

 Those anomalies that you spotted when you delved into your analytics are where you should focus your efforts.